soaringjerry/Synap/README.md

 - Primary storage is in Singapore.
 Transport is HTTPS/TLS; at‑rest encryption is required for persistence.
 - We use Cloudflare CDN for performance and security.
 Requests may pass through edge nodes, but survey/response data resides only in our Singapore origin and is not retained at the edge.
 Cloudflare may temporarily process limited network metadata (e.g., IP) for routing/security; it is not used for advertising.
 See Privacy.
 - Raw IPs are **not stored** in content data.
 Only minimal technical logs may be kept for security/quality control.
+- Consent evidence is stored as a hashed record; participants receive a downloadable JSON copy.
 - GDPR/PDPA alignment: we aim to follow core principles.
 Controllers remain responsible for lawful basis and data-subject rights.
 - See: `/legal/privacy` (website) and `docs/legal/privacy.md`.
 Terms: `/legal/terms` and `docs/legal/terms.md`.